Updated on October 10th, 2023by Felix Martinez

 Even among these dividend stalwarts, few can touch 3M Company’s (MMM) history of dividend growth.

-3M is truly a global company as it has operations in more than 70 countries and sells its products to customers in more than 200 countries.
+3M is truly a global company as it operates in more than 70 countries and sells its products to customers in more than 200 countries.

 - Safety & Industrial